quicwg/base-drafts/draft-ietf-quic-transport.md

-number of active connection IDs that it retains and the number of connection IDs that the peer would have sent (i.e., those with sequence numbers below or equal to the newly received one) is no greater than the active_connection_id_limit being adversited by the endpoint.
+number of active connection IDs that it retains and the number of connection IDs that the peer would have sent (i.e., those with sequence numbers below or equal to the newly received one) is no greater than the active_connection_id_limit being advertised by the endpoint.
 Doing so prevents malicious peers from creating unbounded state on the endpoint.

 If an endpoint receives a NEW_CONNECTION_ID frame that repeats a previously